ktrotek/InventoryWizart/README.md

   > Every printer that is **connected and online**, as one row per *physical
   > printer* rather than per PC.
 One file for the whole site: the first run
   > creates it, every run after that merges into the same file.
 An office with
-  > ten PCs and three shared printers ends up with three rows, not thirty.
+  > ten PCs and three shared printers ends up with three rows.

 Company_Printers.csv